-Manufacturers are among those stand to benefit the most from Digital Transformation.
-Emerging digital technologies open up new opportunities to reinvent the ways products are made and distributed to the market.
+Manufacturers are among those who stand to benefit the most from Digital Transformation.
+Emerging digital technologies open new opportunities to reinvent how products are made and distributed to the market.

-Turning these opportunities into reality requires certain critical steps.
+Turning these opportunities into reality requires specific critical steps.
 According to Infor, there are 9 steps manufacturers need to take in their journey to digitalisation.

 9 steps to Digital Transformation in Manufacturing

 Start your digital journey with a clear goal.

 Take the organisation’s core values into account and define the key mission you aim to accomplish.
 Decide what products or services your organisation will offer to customers, and set up a clear path for your company to follow.

 If the organisation fails to specify its goals, it is likely that your employees, partners, and customers will be confused and unreceptive.

 Establishing a workforce with an equal number of doers and thinkers is a must for every organisation.
 A manufacturing operation will surely have many engineers, technologists or mathematicians, but it also needs critical thinkers like designers, storytellers or artists so that they can add creative values to the operation.